-John Wayne’s fanatic screen hero first took shape in this Ford's classic.
+John Wayne’s fanatic screen hero first took shape in this Ford classic.
 Wayne plays the Ringo Kid, an honest, good-humored youngster, wrongly condemned for a crime he did not commit.
-He breaks out of jail to pursuit of the criminals (the Plummer brothers) who murdered his brother and put him behind bars.
+He breaks out of jail to pursuit of the criminals (the Plummer brothers) who had murdered his father and brother and put him behind bars.

 Ringo stops the coach with a shot that terrifies its passengers.
 However, he immediately establishes himself as a decent, likable guy, especially after surrendering to the benevolent sheriff–until the stagecoach coach gets to Lordsburg.
 Ringo’s intention is to return to jail to serve his term, an act that further reaffirms his credibility; though he intends to do it only after his vendetta mission is accomplished.

-Wayne's commitment to a mission is sacred; no one can deter him from fulfilling it once his mind is set about it.
+Ringo’s commitment to the mission is sacred; no one can deter him from fulfilling it once his mind is set about it.
 When Dallas (Claire Trevor), a prostitute he meets on the coach, suggests that he escape rather than avenge his brother, he states unequivocally, ”There are some things a man just can’t run away from.”

-In the end, unaware of issues of propriety, he invites Dallas to join him and is amazed when Mrs. Mallory moves away and they are left to eat alone, "Look like I’ve got the plague, don’t it" Ringo is proposition to Dallas is hesitant and awkward.
-He says, "I have a ranch across the border.
-A man could live there…and a woman…Will you go"
+Unaware of issues of class and propriety, Ringo invites Dallas to join him and the others, and is amazed when Mrs. Mallory moves away and they are left to eat alone.
+“Look like I’ve got the plague, don’t it?” he says.

 Oscar Nominations: 7